mreppell/Karp/README.md

 This should create a working karp executable in the folder /src If you get an error message during compilation see the bottom of this readme for trouble shooting tips.

+## Requirements

+Karp requires CMake v2.8+, ZLIB, HDF5, Eigen and TCLAP.
+The Eigen and TCLAP libraries are included in this repository and the downloadable .tar package, but ZLIB and HDF5 are not.

 ## Usage

 Command    |    Description